iman-zamani/LLM-Assist-Clip/README.md

 - **Easily Shareable Structures**: Present your project structure or file contents to others in an organized and shareable manner.

 ## Usage
-To use **Project-Scope**, first add it to your system's PATH so it can be invoked from any directory.
+To use **Project-Scope**, for better usage first add it to your system's PATH so it can be invoked from any directory.
 Compile and run the program from your terminal or command prompt, specifying file extensions as arguments.
 The `-r` flag can be used to indicate recursive searching for certain file types, while the `-t` flag will generate and copy a tree-structured view of the entire project directory to your clipboard.

 ### Adding ProjectScope to Your System PATH
 To make **ProjectScope** accessible from any directory, you need to add the compiled binary to your system's PATH.